ZaninDavide/patatrack/manual.typ

   counter(page).display("1")
   v(1fr)
 })

+= Philosophy
+This Typst package provides help with the typesetting of physics diagrams depicting classical mechanical systems.
+It was born out of necessity, with the intention of filling a gap not only in the Typst ecosystem but more broadly in the space of computer-generated graphics.
+In particular, there are two ways in which these pictures are drawn traditionally: either using graphic design software with a visual user interface or writing code.
+Both methods have pros and cons.

+The first approach requires no mathematics -- and in particular no trigonometric calculations -- but generally lacks the precision and repeatability of code.
+Our goal here is to provide a tool that takes the best of both worlds: the precision of code and the simplicity of visual manipulation.
+For this reason, writing `patatrack` code should feel like controlling a graphic design software; the scene is built step by step.
+The real-time compilation offered by Typst really sells this feeling.
+At the same time, this is not what you get when using graphic libraries directly: commands correspond to draw calls and this pushes you to make somewhat elaborate calculations to determine upfront where everything should be.

+Crucially, a feature that no respectable graphic design software lacks is _snapping_: when dragging elements around, this feature makes it easy to place objects in perfect contact with each other.
+We borrowed this concept and turned it into `place`ing, `match`ing and `stick`ing.
+Already in the earliest stages, this choice proved fruitful.
+In fact, code written with `patatrack` was expressive enough to be almost always non-destructive, meaning that tuning values at the start of the code would not break the final picture.

+We made the decision to keep composition and rendering (styling) completely separate.
+This was motivated by the observation that the best and fastest way of styling a diagram is most often messy; there are just too many options that have to be specified.
+Surely taming this chaos is something `patatrack` should try its best at, but we acknowledge that this messiness is fine as long as it doesn't creep into the logic used for composition.

+This was a rather self-referential discussion whose goal was not to praise the design of this package but rather to establish clear design principles to follow going forward.
+Any advice or critique is not only welcome but encouraged.
+If you are ready, why don't you move on to our decidedly more colloquial tutorial?
+Have fun doing physics!

 = Tutorial
 In this tutorial we will assume that `cetz` is the rendering engine of choice, which at the moment is the only one supported out of the box.
 The goal is to draw the figure below: two boxes connected by a spring laying on a sloped surface.